Convex-Dev/payment-pointers/README.md

 This property is highly desirable.
 It provides share owners the ability to set up their own additional selection process without requiring permission from anyone else.
 For instance, as a founder, Alice might agree to transfer 50% of total shares to a pool of investors represented by an indirect payment pointer, in exchange for help in building her monetized platform.
-Alice would keep the freedom to manage her 50% of shares as desired, investors would keep their freedom to manage their 50% of shares as desired, without requiring any further involvement.
+Alice would keep the freedom to manage her 50% of shares as desired, and investors would keep their freedom to manage their 50% of shares as desired, without requiring any further involvement from Alice.

 While elegant and resilient, this kind of recursive pattern has a practical performance cost.
 Resolving any additional payment pointer is effectively an extra HTTP indirection, adding latency, causing exclusive content to be delayed, and ultimately driving monetization down.